Skip to Content

 Hearty Cowboy Soup

-Hearty Cowboy Soup is a hearty, affordable, bowl of comfort food full of healthy veggies, creamy beans, warm broth, and lean ground beef.
-Perfect for casual weeknight dinners, serving a crowd, or your next game-day event.
+This yummy Cowboy Soup is the most popular soup recipe on my website.
+A hearty, affordable, bowl of comfort food full of healthy veggies, creamy beans, warm broth, and lean ground beef, it’s perfect for getting dinner on the table after a long, busy day.
+And it’s ready in just 30 minutes!

 Ingredients Needed

-Mixed Vegetables – (I like the frozen veggies mix as they don’t have potato in them like the canned version).
+Mixed Vegetables Green beans, corn, carrots, lima beans, etc. (I like the frozen veggies mix as they don’t have potato in them like the canned version).

 Corn – Use the whole kernel corn, either canned or frozen.
 If canned, drain first.

-Ranch Bean – This is the important part!
-Don’t just use pinto beans, find the Ranch Beans as they have specific spices in the sauce.
+Ranch Beans – This is the secret ingredient!
+Don’t just use pinto beans, find Ranch Beans as they have specific spices in the sauce.
 Do not drain them before adding to the recipe.

 Spices – Because you don’t want to mess up the flavor, you only need a few spices.
 Chili powder and cumin along with salt and pepper.